opencv/opencv/modules/ml/doc/boosting.rst

 CvBoost::predict
 ----------------

-`id=0.275883150474 Comments from the Wiki <http://opencv.willowgarage.com/wiki/documentation/cpp/ml/CvBoost%3A%3Apredict>`__

 .. cfunction:: float CvBoost::predict(  const CvMat* sample,  const CvMat* missing=0,                          CvMat* weak_responses=0,  CvSlice slice=CV_WHOLE_SEQ,                          bool raw_mode=false ) const

     Predicts a response for the input sample.

-The method
-``CvBoost::predict``
-runs the sample through the trees in the ensemble and returns the output class label based on the weighted voting.
+The method ``CvBoost::predict`` runs the sample through the trees in the ensemble and returns the output class label based on the weighted voting.

 .. index:: CvBoost::prune